 Resources

-This page collects links to documentation, downloads and the source repository for JoinedWorkz.
+This page collects links to documentation, downloads and the source repositories for JoinedWorkz.
 It is meant to be the starting point for both architects and developers when they want to go deeper into modeling, generators and build integration.

 Documentation